fubar2/PcapViz/README.md

                         Graphviz node shape - circle, diamond, box etc.
   -n NMAX, --nmax NMAX  Automagically draw individual protocols if more than
                         --nmax nodes.
 100 seems too many for any one graph.
-  -a, --append          Append multiple input files before processing - old
+  -a, --append          Append multiple input files before processing as
-                        behaviour.
-New default is to batch process each input pcap file.
+                        PcapVis previously did.
+New default is to batch process each input pcap file separately.

 ```

 ## Examples from running tests/core.py on the test.pcap file